Lemon Chicken Orzo Soup in 30 Minutes

 - 4-5 large carrots, peeled and sliced

-- 8 cups chicken stock or broth (You can use water with bullion for the broth)
+- 8 cups chicken stock or broth (You can use water with chicken bouillon for the broth.)

 - 1-2 cups water

-- 2 cups diced precooked chicken breast or rotisserie chicken (If you want to use raw chicken, cut it in small one inch pieces and saute it in the butter and olive oil before adding the onion.)
+- 2 cups diced precooked chicken breast or rotisserie chicken or raw chicken, cut into 1-inch pieces

 - 1½ cups orzo pasta, uncooked